Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

-Tesla Inc. (Tesla Motors Inc.) PESTEL PESTLE Analysis, Political Economic Sociocultural Technological Ecological Legal automotive case
+Tesla PESTLE analysis, PESTEL analysis, Political Economic Sociocultural Technological Ecological Legal, automotive industry external factors case

 Political Factors Affecting Tesla’s Business

-This part of the PESTEL/PESTLE Analysis of Tesla Inc. identifies governmental impacts on businesses and their remote or macro-environment.
+This part of the PESTLE analysis of Tesla identifies governmental impacts on businesses.
 Governmental entities are among the main societal forces that affect businesses and industries.
 For example, policies on trade can limit industry performance and the company’s revenues.
-In this external analysis case, the following political external factors are significant to Tesla and the automotive and energy solutions industries:
+In this external analysis case, the following political factors are significant to Tesla and the automotive and energy solutions industries:

 1. Governmental incentives for electric automobiles (opportunity)